 You are not required to adopt the dog you visit.
 This visit is a compatibility check to see if you feel that particular dog is the right one for you, and for us to assess whether we feel the dog is a good match for your family.
 We do not do an adoption during the visit.
 If we feel the dog is a good match for your family, and if you want to adopt the dog, the next step is a home visit by a volunteer in the applicant's area.
 The purpose of the home visit is to verify that you are who you say you are, have a secure fence, and to identify any potential safety hazards in your home or yard that may need attention before an adoption is completed.

 Once the home visit is complete, then the Placement Director will arrange for a date and time for the final adoption.
 A volunteer will bring the Sheltie to the applicant(s) home to help the dog get settled.
 At this time the adoption contract is signed and the donation is collected.
 Information is provided as to how to help your Sheltie adjust with minimal disruption, along with basic care and grooming procedures.
 Any additional questions the new family may have are answered.
-The President makes the final decision on ALL adoptions.
+The President makes the final decision on all adoptions.